townofchapelhill/remove-pii/README.md

 1. Place in the directory with files you want to clean

-2. Run in terminal with python no-pii.py
+2. Run in terminal with command "python no-pii.py"

 3. When prompted, type in the name of the desired file (don't include extension)

 4. A bit of sample data from your file will print to the console

+5. The script will do a search of column headers to look for likely PII

+6. List of possible PII headers will print to console

+7. If the search found all the columns you want deleted, answer next question with "no", script will delete those columns and ask if you are finished

+8. If the search missed columns you want deleted, then answer 'yes'

-5. On next prompt, input which column name you want to clean
+9. When prompted, input name of column you want deleted

-*Can currently only handle one column at a time*
+10. If you need to add multiple columns, repeat steps 8 & 9 as necessary

+11. Once you have added all the columns you need, answer 'no' and run the deletion

-6. If you have more columns you wish to clean, answer next question with 'yes'
+12. If finished, answer the final question with 'yes'

-7. If yes, repeat steps 1-6

-8. If no, the new file will write in the same directory

-9. Voila!
+13. Voila!
 You now have a clean file!
-(Sort of, I've still got bugs to work out)